 Drew Rucinski (0-2) walked Adrian Gonzalez with one out in the 10th before Ethier deposited the rookie right-hander's 1-1 pitch into the Angels' bullpen in right field for his 12th homer and the Dodgers' NL-leading 131st home run.

 "I guess I did it at the right time today and put us over the top," Ethier said.
 "In baseball, there aren't too many times where you get to take the last shot, and that was one of those opportunities right there."

 Pedro Baez (4-2) got the victory with 1 1-3 innings of relief.

-Three days he was acquired from the Miami Marlins in a three-team, 13-player trade involving the Atlanta Braves, Mat Latos yielded a run and four hits over six innings in his Dodgers debut and departed with a 2-1 lead.
+Three days after he was acquired from the Miami Marlins in a three-team, 13-player trade involving the Atlanta Braves, Mat Latos yielded a run and four hits over six innings in his Dodgers debut and left with a 2-1 lead.

 But Jim Johnson — also pitching his first game with the club after coming over in the same deal — gave up a tying homer by Kole Calhoun with one out in the eighth.

 Ethier regained the lead in the bottom half with a towering drive to center field on a 3-1 pitch from Joe Smith — the first home run allowed by the right-hander in 43 innings this season.

 "It was one of those situations — a tie ballgame — so I just felt I should go ahead and give it a shot, put a good aggressive swing on it, see if I could get something in the air and see if I could change the game with one swing," Ethier said.
 "And I got the right pitch."

 But in the ninth, Chris Iannetta greeted Baez with a first-pitch RBI double over the head of center fielder Joc Pederson after pinch-hitter Shane Victorino led off the inning with a single against J.P.
 Howell.

 The Dodgers' second-ever three-game sweep of the Angels put them a season-high 15 games over .500 (60-45).